Fowler Avenue Connection

 Thinking years ahead rather than just about tomorrow's commuters

-by Beth A, about 2 years ago
+by Beth A, over 2 years ago

 Please consider how we could plan for the longterm future with this important connecting path.
 Instead of business as usual, why not make a really useable bike path and a separate bus-only road through the area?
 This could help preserve neighborhoods and most of the existing habitat, allow for transportation, and provide a model or test for an innovative solution.
 If it works here, such connectors could be expanded to other parts of the city.
 More roads for easy, single-driver commuting will only lead to more cars, pollution, noise, and eventual gridlock.

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Paving paradise on Facebook Share Paving paradise on Twitter Share Paving paradise on Linkedin Email Paving paradise link

 Paving paradise

-by Bozeman, about 2 years ago
+by Bozeman, over 2 years ago

 Diplomacy doesn’t work in Bozeman.
 The agenda is set.
 Human hegemony will continue to reign supreme—as the city systematically murders the last of our local ecological habitats, stomping out our collective cultural nature-based heritage.
 Nobody will want to live here someday.
 Because every decision is myopic and nearsighted.
 Why not raise extra money and create an artistic and nature-based thoroughfare that people far and wide will want to visit and enjoy?
 Instead of the anxiety ridden plans for speed and efficiency.
 The death knell of our joy and purpose and happiness.